WWE News: WWE NXT Star Samoa Joe To Possibly Win Royal Rumble Match?

 Bray Wyatt and Baron Corbin are both wonderful heels who possibly will have top heel status in their futures.
 However, Samoa Joe has been proving that he can be a great ruthless, almost unstoppable heel to work against.
 As a contender for any championship, he will be a favorite.
 Obviously being a surprise entrant in the Royal Rumble, most do not expect to see Samoa Joe win.

 That is why a win is so useful.
-No one expects it, and regardless of who he faces you know people will be interested in seeing what he can do against the World Champion he chooses to face, but the SmackDown Live World Champion is clearly the best option.
+No one expects it, and regardless of who he faces, you know people will be interested in seeing what he can do against the World Champion he chooses to face, but the SmackDown Live World Champion is clearly the best option.
 Obviously there is a lot of history with AJ Styles from their days in both Ring of Honor and TNA Wrestling.

 However, a lot can be said about a match with John Cena.
 He is a high profile opponent to work with, win or lose.
 On top of this, they have a history with each other.
 Both were trained out of UPW in California early in their careers.
 John Cena would end up with WWE shortly after while Samoa Joe worked all around the independents before making his way in.
 So that history could be used to really fuel this match.
 Plus, it is a dream match for fans anyway.